SotoLR/ChopWare_Py/README.md

 (7776^6)/(60 seconds * 60 minutes * 24 hours * 365.22425 days * 1000 years)

 PS: In the future, I plan on adding options to select a random wordlist from a directory for each word in the passphrase.
+Maybe a GUI?